purpleidea/mgmt/docs/faq.md

 Don't blindly use the tools that others tell you to.
 Learn what they do, think for yourself, and become a power user today!
 That process led us to using `git submodules`.
 Hopefully you'll come to the same conclusions that we did.

+**UPDATE:**

+After golang made it virtually impossible to build without `go.mod` stuff, we've switched to it since golang 1.16.
+I still think the above approach was better, and that the `go mod` tooling should have been a layer on top of git submodules so that we don't grow yet another lock file format, and existing folks who are comfortable with `git` can use those tools directly.

 ### Did you know that there is a band named `MGMT`?